alandolt/air_quality_dashboard/exceptions.md

         except requests.exceptions.RequestException as e:
             print(f"Something went really wrong: {e}")
-            raise SystemExit(e) from e  # stop the execution of the program
+            raise SystemExit(e) from e  # stop the execution of the program except pd.errors.ParserError as e:
+            print(f"Something went wrong with the data source: {e}") raise SystemExit(e) from e
+        except KeyError as e:
+            print(f"Something went wrong with the data source: {e}") raise SystemExit(e) from e
 ```

 Reasoning: